 Lille (Rijsel in Flemish) may be France's most underrated major city.
-In recent decades this once-grimy industrial metropolis, its economy based on declining industries, has transformed itself – with generous government help – into a glittering and self-confident cultural and commercial hub.
+In recent decades this once-grimy industrial metropolis, its economy based on declining industries, has shrugged off its grey image and transformed itself into a glittering and self-confident cultural and commercial hub.
 Highlights for the visitor include an attractive old town with a strong Flemish accent, three renowned art museums, stylish shopping, some excellent dining options and a cutting-edge, student-driven nightlife scene.
 The Lillois have a well-deserved reputation for friendliness – and are so proud of being friendly that they often mention it!

 Thanks to the Eurostar and the TGV, Lille makes an easy, environmentally sustainable weekend destination from London, Paris or Brussels.

 Five reasons to visit northern France in 2014

 France’s refreshing Nord-Pas-de-Calais has been overlooked by travellers for too long...